How to Freeze Selected Panes in Excel (4 Suitable Examples)

 Read More: How to Freeze Top Two Rows in Excel (4 ways)

-Freeze First Column
+Case 2 – Freeze the First Column

-• Go to the View tab and from the Window group, select Freeze Panes.
+• Go to the View tab and, from the Window group, select Freeze Panes.

 freezing first column